-Current methods for synthesis and manufacturing of polysaccharide-protein conjugate vaccines employ conjugation reactions with low efficiency (about twenty percent).
-This means that up to eighty percent of the added activated polysaccharide (PS) is lost.
-In addition, inclusion of a chromatographic process for purification of the conjugates from unconjugated PS is required.
+Current methods for synthetically manufacturing polysaccharide-protein conjugate vaccines use conjugation reactions with low efficiency (~20%) that waste up to 80% of the activated polysaccharide (PS) reactant.

-The present invention utilizes the characteristic chemical property of hydrazide groups on one reactant to react with aldehyde groups or cyanate esters on the other reactant with an improved conjugate yield of at least sixty percent.
-With this conjugation efficiency the leftover unconjugated protein and polysaccharide would not need to be removed and thus the purification process of the conjugate product can be limited to diafiltration to remove the by-products of small molecules.
+FDA inventors have developed a method to improve yields by ~60% for conjugating hydrazide groups to aldehyde or cyanate ester groups, the reaction underlying polysaccharide-protein conjugation.
+Higher conjugation efficiency minimizes the need to remove residual unconjugated protein and polysaccharide reactants, thereby simplifying the purification of the conjugate product to remove small molecule by-products.
 The new conjugation reaction can be carried out within one or two days with reactant concentrations between 1 and 25 mg/mL at PS/protein ratios from 1:2 to 3:1, at temperatures between 4 and 40 degrees Centigrade, and in a pH range of 5.5 to 7.4, optimal conditions varying from PS to PS.

 FDA Technology Transfer Program